binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### NIS

-Some History
+**Some History**:

 NIS+ was introduced as part of Solaris 2 in 1992 with the intention that it would eventually replace NIS, originally known as Yellow Pages (YP).
 NIS+ featured stronger security, authentication, greater scalability and flexibility, but it was more difficult to set up, administer and migrate to, so many users stuck with NIS.
 NIS+ was removed from Solaris 11 at the end of 2012.
 Other more secure distributed directory systems such as Lightweight Directory Access Protocol (LDAP) have come to replace NIS(+).

-What NIS is
+**What NIS is**:

 NIS is a Remote Procedure CAll (RPC) client/server system and a protocol providing a directory service, letting many machines in a network share a common set of configuration files with the same account information, such as the commonly local stored UNIX:

 * users
 * their groups
 * hostnames